cranmer/TheoryAndPractice/content/yes-we-did-discover-the-higgs.md

 ## Don't take this literally, p-hacking and the look elsewhere effect

-More to come...
-Preview:

-We worry a lot about multiple testing.
+Particle physicists worry a lot about multiple testing.
 We call it the look-elswewhere effect, and we account for it / correct for it.
 We make the distincition between "local significance" and "global-significance" (that includes the correction).

 The blog post quotes a Science magazine piece, which introduces some confusion and has this quote
 <blockquote>
 For example, a 5σ significance tells us that the probability of the background alone fluctuating up locally by the amount observed or more is about 1 in 3 million.
 In particle physics, this criterion has become a convention to claim discovery but should not be interpreted literally.
 </blockquote>
-Ben reacts strongly to this, which isn't totally unreasonable given what is written in that Science Magazine article.
-But the
+Ben reacts strongly to this, which isn't totally unreasonable given what is (incorrectly) written in that Science Magazine article.

 As far as I can tell, that Science Magazine glossary was written by Science Magazine, not by the experimental collaborations.
 Whoever wrote it, they confuse different things. $5\sigma$ is just a different way to refer to a specific probability or p-value, it has nothing to do with if it's local (no correction for multiple testing) or global (with correction).
 When we claimed discovery, we had $5\sigma$ globally in two independent experiments.
 These days it's way more significant than that.

-Secondly, I don't know what they were thinking when they say it shoudln't be interpreted literally.
+Secondly, I don't know what they were thinking when they say it shouldn't be interpreted literally.
 We very much calculate these p-values based on the distribution of the profile likelihood ratio test statistic.
 We explictly correct for multiple testing.
 And we've also gone through the process of calculating Bayesian posteriors etc. using the same statistical model.
 It all matches up.
 I think the point there was that when the p-values get this small the specific numerical value of the p-value isn't that relevant.
 The same could be said for a Bayes factor.

 So no, particle physicsist are not p-hacking.
 Moreover, when p-values get this small ($<10^{-6}$), it doesn't make a very big difference for the number of "tests" we are doing as we scan over the unknown Higgs boson mass ($\approx 100$).
 It's like a difference between $5\sigma$ and $5.1 \sigma$.

+While it is in the weeds, [the figure that Ben shows](https://substackcdn.com/image/fetch/w_1456,c_limit,f_webp,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2Fa1a92e8d-1afb-4e88-aee5-95b70491a0d1_1772x1374.png) is not the figure that we use to claim we discovered the Higgs, [this is]({filename}/images/Higgs-local-p-value.png).
+He writes "See the bump that goes outside of their green error bars?
+That’s the Higgs Boson. (insert shrug emoji)."
+That's just wrong.
+Ben links to [this review](https://www.ma.imperial.ac.uk/~dvandyk/Research/14-reviews-higgs.pdf) by David van Dyk (a statistician that is engaged with the physics community, but not part of the experimental collaborations).
+[Figure 5]({filename}/images/Higgs-local-p-value.png) of that review is the more relevant one.
+The next section in that review discusses how we correct / account for the look-elsewhere effect (aka multiple testing).

 ## Mindless conventions

-More to come...
-Preview: yes $5\sigma$ is just a convention, no one is defending that.
+Yes $5\sigma$ is just a convention, no one is (should be) defending that.
 But it's kind of irrelevant, the statistical significance here is rediculously high on any scale.
+I do share some of Ben's thoughts about the role of statistics and fairly arbitrary thresholds for providing compressed, crisp rules.

-Also, the field doesn't just go by these conventions.
+Interestingly, the field doesn't just go by these conventions.
 Not long ago [there was an excess of events that was unexpected and by most statistical measures was very signficant](http://theoryandpractice.org/2016/04/Supersplit-750/).
 The field did not claim a discovery.
 Partially that's because the look-elsewhere effect was a significant penalty.
 But even then, it was quite significant.
 In essence, the field didn't claim a discovery because it was so unexpected and hard to reconcile with other things we would expect to see based on our understanding of quantum field theory.
 In the end, with more data that bumpt went away.
-If there's a criticism there, I think it's that the field did not rigidly abiding by the mindless convention.
+If there's a criticism there, I think it's that the field did not rigidly abide by the mindless convention.

 Now going back to the original question / debate at the start of the article, "What are the grand discoveries that we wouldn’t have made without an understanding of null hypothesis testing?"
 That seems like a weirdly worded question.
 It's more that the search itself naturally lends itself to a hypothesis testing framework.
 We literally have two competing hypotheses.
 That framing of the question has nothing to do with the arbitrary cutoffs for when you claim discovery or not.
 In this case, the evidence is so overwhelming, the cutoff is pracitcally irrelevant.

 ## The irony of how the large particle physics experiments actually work

+As mentioned above, the collaborations effectively work by consensus.
+Yes, there are too many meetings.
+Yes there is too much bureaucracy.
+If anyone knows how to get thousands of scientists employed by different institutions from all around the world to do this kind of cutting edge science more efficiently, please let us know.

-More to come...
-Preview: the collaborations work by consensus.
-So it's actually very hard to push through new ideas.
+The irony is that it's actually very hard to push through new ideas.
 The decision making process tends to only allow for more traditional / less fancy approaches.
 This is good for robustness and making sure everyone understands what's going on, but this actually drives a lot of young smart people away from the field.

 ## Complex systems, engineering, and scale